NREL/EnergyPlus/design/FY2019/Interzone Air Wall NFP and Design.md

   `DataHeatBalance::QL` [W?] - Total thermal radiation added to a zone `DataHeatBalance::QS` [W?] - Zone short-wave flux density `DataHeatBalance::QSLights` [W?] - Like QS, but Lights short-wave only.
-  `DataHeatBalance::QSDifSol` [W?] - Like QS, but diffuse solar short-wave only.
+  `DataHeatBalance::EnclSolQSDifSol` [W?] - Like QS, but diffuse solar short-wave only.

 Pertinent functions: